mac-65/Solaris_8_x86_VM/README.md

 format automatically based on the size of the image to create).<br>
 Note, <i>you don't actually need to burn a CD</i>, just use whatever software to create a CD image file that can be mounted in VirtualBox.
 I used <strong>K3b</strong>.
-Solaris 8 will automatically detect when the CD is mounted through VirtualBox.
+Solaris 8 will automatically detect when the ISO image is mounted through VirtualBox.

 # VirtualBox